zhihanyang2022/normalizing-flows-pytorch/README.md

-# VI with normalizing flows
+# Exploring variational inference with normalizing flows

 This repo documents my attempt at reproducing "Variational Inference with Normalizing Flows" in PyTorch: